phaustin/quantecon-example/book/docs/need_for_speed.md

 import quantecon as qe
 ```

-Next let\'s try some non-vectorized code, which uses a native Python
+Next let's try some non-vectorized code, which uses a native Python
 loop to generate, square and then sum a large number of random
 variables: